 Arab League: The Arab League is an international organization in which 22 Arab countries are members.
 Furthermore, the first alliance between Arab countries occurred between Iraq and Saudi Arabia in 1936.
-Also, the Alexandrian Protocol signed in 1944 laid the foundations of the Arab League.
+The Alexandrian Protocol signed in 1944 laid the foundations of the Arab League.

 History of NATO

-As an organization, NATO did not go beyond the promises of the states under the political and treaty conditions.
-But these political partnerships were motivated by two US ranking commanders during the Korean War when a common military force was created and gained a military identity.
-But during the Cold War era and the membership of the Warsaw Pact, which was established in 1955, the member states were in great competition.
+During the Cold War era and the membership of the Warsaw Pact, which was established in 1955, the member states were in great competition.
 These controversies subsequently led to doubts among the member countries.
 How much would the US support NATO?
-Or, how could the organization be able to carry out an active policy against the Soviet threat after France withdrew from NATO’s military wing after 1966?
+Or, how could the organization be able to carry out an active policy against the Soviet threat after France withdrew from NATO’s military wing in 1966?

 After the fall of the Berlin Wall and the breakup of Yugoslavia in 1989, the organization dragged it into a major European civil war.
 In this internal turmoil, the organization had to use its power of military intervention in Bosnia and Herzegovina and in Yugoslavia in 1992-1995.

 The founding text of the organization is the Brussels Treaty, an alliance agreement between Belgium, the United Kingdom, France, the Netherlands, and Luxembourg on 17 March 1948.
 This unification became a source of inspiration for Europe, and the Western European Union was established during the siege of the Soviets in Berlin.